ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 		# Make an xml file with babette.
 		create_beast2_input_file(fasta, xml, site_model = site_model, mcmc = mcmc)

-* While you're at it, also write a second R script, named `convert_to_newick.r`.
+* Make sure that you still have the script named `convert_to_newick.r` in your current directory on Saga:

+		ls convert_to_newick.r

+	If the script should be missing, find the instructions for how to write it in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md).
 We will need this R script to convert the MCC trees produced by BEAST2 for each alignment into Newick format, because this will allow us to combine them into a single input file for PhyloNet more easily.
-This R script named `convert_to_newick.r` should have the following content:

-		# Load the ape library.
-		library("ape")

-		# Get the command-line arguments.
-		args <- commandArgs(trailingOnly = TRUE)
-		nexus <- args[1]
-		nwk <- args[2]

-		# Read the file with a tree in nexus format.
-		tree <- read.nexus(nexus)

-		# Write a new file with a tree in newick format.
-		write.tree(tree, nwk)

 * To write an XML file for each alignment with script `make_xml.r`, analyze this XML file with BEAST2, summarize the posterior tree distribution in the form of an MCC tree, and then convert that MCC tree to Newick format with script `convert_to_newick.r`, we'll additionally need to write a Slurm script.
 This Slurm script should be named `prepare_phylonet.slurm` and have the following content:

 		#!/bin/bash